-Najerano peppers, green peppers, and dried peppers are all widely used, but piquillo red peppers are the favorite in Rioja.
-Piquillo peppers are often roasted, exuding an enticingly sweet aroma into the air.
-They’re peeled before eating and served with salads, alongside grilled meats, or made into a classic Riojan pincho or tapa called pimiento relleno.
+Najerano, green, and dried peppers are widely used, but piquillo red peppers are the favorite in Rioja.
+Piquillo peppers are often roasted, exuding an enticingly sweet aroma.
+They’re peeled before eating and served with salads, grilled meats, or made into a classic Riojan pincho or tapa called pimiento relleno.
 For the latter, the piquillo peppers are stuffed with codfish or minced meat, bechamel, and tomato sauce, then doused in batter and fried.
-Foodies who enjoy some heat can look to the alegrías riojanas, spicy peppers named Riojan jollies for the sharp kick they give to the palate.
+Foodies who enjoy some heat can look to the alegrías riojanas, spicy peppers named Riojan jollies, for the sharp kick they give to the palate.
 In contrast, tomatoes are the main ingredient in a quintessential Riojan sauce called tomatada.
 This sauce is served on fish, meat, eggs, and crab.

 Beyond peppers, Riojan recipes often include artichokes and asparagus.
 The Blanca de Tudela artichoke variety is prominent in Rioja and enjoyed whole, steamed for salads, grilled, fried, or included with other ingredients in dishes like vegetable menestra.
 Asparagus grows throughout Rioja, but those from the Cidacos Basin are recognized as the highest quality.
 Both white and green asparagus may be included in salads or cooked and served with olive oil, vinaigrette, or mayonnaise.